 3. The Stand Rock Sioux Tribe is leading the charge

 The Standing Rock Sioux Tribe is a federally recognized Indian tribe centered in the Fort Yates, North Dakota, area.
-Tribal leaders say the construction of the pipeline threatens the tribe's environmental and economic well-being.
-The pipeline, according to the Sioux tribe, would also damage the site's history, religion and culture.
-The safety of the tribe's drinking water is also a looming question.
-Environmental groups have joined the tribe to petition the construction of the pipeline, with hopes that President Obama will reject the project as he did the Keystone XL pipeline.
-The petition to stop the whole thing had reached 300,000 signatures at press time.
+Tribal leaders say the construction of the pipeline threatens the tribe’s environmental and economic well-being.
+The pipeline, according to the Sioux tribe, would also damage the site’s history, religion and culture.
+The safety of the tribe’s drinking water is also a looming question.
+Environmental groups have joined the tribe to petition the construction of the pipeline with hopes that President Obama will reject the project as he did the Keystone XL pipeline.
+The petition to stop the whole thing reached 300,000 signatures by press time.